Misuse and Abuse of Information Technology Resources

 - Consultation:

-- The University Information Policy Office (UIPO) and/or regional Chief Information Officers (CIOs) are available to provide consultation or advice related to technology use or misuse to any university, campus, or unit administrators or individual personnel.
+- The University Information Policy Office (UIPO) and/or the Chief Information Officer's campus delegate are available to provide consultation or advice related to technology use or misuse to any university, campus, or unit administrators or individual personnel.

 Definitions